surniaulula/wpsso/readme.txt

 	* *None*
 * **Developer Notes**
 	* Moved the 'installed_version' and 'ua_plugin' filter methods from Wpsso to the WpssoUtil class.
-	* Added three new entries in the options table for installed, activated, and updated timestamps.
+	* Added a new entries in the options table (wpsso_timestamps) for installed, activated, and updated timestamps.
 	* Improved the setting of constants with new `set_variable_constants()` and `get_variable_constants()` methods in the WpssoConfig class.
 	* Refactored the `uninstall_plugin()` method in the WpssoRegister class to use the new `get_variable_constants()` method.
 	* Added a new WPSSO_FILTER_SINGLE_TAGS constant to enable filtering of individual meta tags (disabled by default).